Openmesh-Network/xnode-admin/README.md

 * quick pull txt record as bloom filter record from powerdns
     * when it receives the correct uuid as a bloom filter it will trigger an instant git pull from the configured remote

+## Studio Mode
+The initial release version of this software will communicate directly with the Studio via an API, building it's configuration from a JSON response.

 ## Progress / To-Do
 * Integration with Isomorphic git on the front-end
 * Wallet Connect signature and verification.